Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Council of Foreign Ministers

-The Council meets, as a rule, one month before the meeting of the Council of Heads of State.
-Extraordinary meetings of the Council of Foreign Ministers are convened on the initiative of at least two Member States and with the consent of the Ministers of Foreign Affairs of all other Member States.
-The venue of the regular and extraordinary meetings of the Council is determined by mutual agreement.
+The Council usually meets one month before the meeting of the Council of Heads of State.
+Extraordinary meetings of the Council of Foreign Ministers are convened on the initiative of at least two member states and with the consent of the foreign ministers of all other member states.
+The location of the regular and extraordinary meetings of the Council is determined by mutual agreement.

-Meetings of heads of ministries and / or departments
+Meetings of heads of ministries and/or departments

 Council of National Coordinators